ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

-Over the next few months, the RLlib Team continues to document, test, benchmark, bug-fix, and further polish these new APIs as well as rollout more algorithms that you can run in the new stack (with a focus on offline RL).
+Over the next few months, the RLlib Team continues to document, test, benchmark, bug-fix, and further polish these new APIs as well as rollout more algorithms that you can run in the new stack, with a focus on offline RL.

-Also know that you are able to continue using your custom classes and setups on the old API stack for the foreseeable future (beyond Ray 3.0), however, we do recommend you to migrate to the new stack :ref:`using the migration guide here <rllib-new-api-stack-migration-guide>`
+You can continue using custom classes and setups on the old API stack for the foreseeable future, beyond Ray 3.0.
+However, you should migrate to the new stack with the :ref:`migration guide <rllib-new-api-stack-migration-guide>`

-What is the New API Stack?
+New API stack
 --------------------------

 The new API stack is the result of re-writing RLlib's core APIs from scratch and reducing